|Table of Content|

 Women For Sobriety (WFS)

 Women For Sobriety (https://womenforsobriety.org/) was founded by Jean Kirkpatrick, a sociologist, in 1976.
 Women For Sobriety allows only women to attend meetings, which focus on female issues in recovery.
-It is not a feminist movement.
+It is not a necessarily a feminist movement.

 Moderation Management (MM) was founded by Audrey Kishline, in 1994.
 Moderation Management (https://www.moderation.org/) is designed for alcohol drinkers to sustain a moderate level of alcohol consumption.